Lindsay Anderson: Filmmaking

 Along with Karel Reisz, Tony Richardson, and others, he secured funding from a variety of sources (including Ford of Britain).
 Each of these founders made a series of short documentaries on a variety of subjects.
 One of Anderson's early short films, Thursday's Children (1954), concerning the education of deaf children, was made in collaboration with Guy Brenton, a friend from his Oxford days; it won an Oscar for Best Documentary Short in 1954.
 Thursday's Children was preserved by the Academy Film Archive in 2005.

-These films, influenced by one of Anderson's heroes, the French filmmaker Jean Vigo, and made in the tradition of the British documentaries of Humphrey Jennings, foreshadowed much of the social realism of British dramatic cinema that emerged in the next decade.
+These films, influenced by one of Anderson's heroes, the French filmmaker Jean Vigo, and made in the tradition of the British documentaries of Humphrey Jennings, (Note: John Caughie writes of the movement, "The model was the poetry of Humphrey Jennings's documentaries rather than the social responsibility of Grierson", but Jeffrey Richards comments, "in fact, in personnel, approach and philosophy they resembled nothing so much as the 'documentary boys' of the 1930s grouped around John Grierson.
+There was the same middle-class romanticization of the working class, the same commitment to a realist aesthetic, the same belief in location-shooting, the same rejection of studio artifice".) foreshadowed much of the social realism of British dramatic cinema that emerged in the next decade.
 These included Reisz's Saturday Night and Sunday Morning (1960), Richardson's The Loneliness of the Long Distance Runner (1962), and Anderson's own This Sporting Life (1963), produced by Reisz.
-Anderson's film met with mixed reviews at the time, and was not a commercial success.
+Anderson's film drew some enthusiastic reviews but was not a commercial success, though stars Richard Harris and Rachel Roberts both received Oscar nominations.

-Anderson is perhaps best remembered as a filmmaker for his "Mick Travis trilogy", all of which star Malcolm McDowell as the title character: if....
-(1968), a satire on public schools; O Lucky Man!
-(1973) a Pilgrim's Progress-inspired road movie; and Britannia Hospital (1982), a fantasia taking stylistic influence from the populist wing of British cinema represented by Hammer horror films and Carry On comedies.
+Anderson is perhaps best remembered as a filmmaker for his satirical "Mick Travis trilogy", all of which star Malcolm McDowell as the title character: if....
+(1968), set at a public school where pupils' discontent turns into armed rebellion; O Lucky Man!
+(1973), a Pilgrim's Progress–inspired road movie; and Britannia Hospital (1982), a fantasia taking stylistic influence from the populist wing of British cinema represented by Hammer horror films and Carry On comedies.
+The three films met very different receptions.
+Released shortly after the protests of 1968, if.... received highly positive reviews and was a box-office success internationally.
+O Lucky Man! polarised critics and was only moderately successful commercially.
+Britannia Hospital appeared during a conservative resurgence in Britain following the Falklands War, and when it appeared at Cannes the British delegation staged a walk-out; its critical and commercial failure badly damaged Anderson's self-confidence.

-In 1981, Anderson played the role of the Master of Caius College at Cambridge University in the film Chariots of Fire.